 - This tesuji is sometimes incorrectly referred to as a “head attachment”; this is undesirable, as it fits poorly with Japanese usage and other terms.

 takes away one of White’s three liberties, making miai of a and b.
-White may try to hane at c or d, but often the Black atari at a or b will be an effective response.
+White may try to hane at c or d, but a Black atari at a or b is often an effective response.

 The nose tesuji works in conjunction with the surrounding stones.
 Consider this contrived example.
 The stones make the nose tesuji effective, blocking White whether she tries to escape with c or d.
 If White a then Black c; if White b then Black d.